scaleway/api.scaleway.com/contents/api_general.md

 Most of listing requests receive a paginated response.
-Your client needs to handle the pagination transparently as Scaleway reserves the right to paginate any non-paginted API endpoint at anytime without warning.
+Your client needs to handle the pagination transparently as Scaleway reserves the right to paginate any non-paginated API endpoint at anytime without warning.

 **Paginated request**